TheBeastBHR/Universal-Converter/TESTING.md

 ## Continuous Integration

-The CI/CD pipeline runs comprehensive tests automatically:
+The CI/CD pipeline runs comprehensive tests automatically where **on every push:**

-1. **On every push:**
    - Runs all automated tests
    - Validates extension structure and Manifest v3 compliance
    - Checks code quality and syntax